sah/java-tutorial/04-Java-Helper.md

 public class WebDriverWithHelperTest implements SauceOnDemandSessionIdProvider {
 ```

 Pass your Sauce user name and Sauce access key as parameters to the `SauceOnDemandAuthentication` constructor.
-The
-object that is returned is passed as a parameter to the `SauceOnDemandTestWatcher` constructor.
 (You can find your
 Sauce access key on your [Sauce account page](https://saucelabs.com/account).)
+The
+object that is returned is passed as a parameter to the `SauceOnDemandTestWatcher` constructor. `SauceOnDemandTestWatcher`
+notifies Sauce if the test passed or failed.

 ```java
 public SauceOnDemandAuthentication authentication = new SauceOnDemandAuthentication("<!-- SAUCE:USERNAME -->", "<!-- SAUCE:ACCESS_KEY -->");